JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/polysymbols_integration.md

 Poly Symbols representing available [CSS pseudo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes).
 Symbols names *should not* be prefixed with `:`.
-CSS pseudo-classes can be contributed statically or dynamically (through [`PolySymbolQueryConfigurator`](%gh-ic-master%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolQueryConfigurator.kt)).
+CSS pseudo-classes can be contributed statically or dynamically (through [`PolySymbolQueryScopeContributor`](%gh-ic-master%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolQueryScopeContributor.kt)).
 The statically contributed symbols are available globally, depending on the context setting of the contributing Web Types file.

 The additional scope for matching pseudo-classes is built from Poly Symbols matching HTML element name preceding the pseudo-class keyword.

-For dynamic contributions, the `PolySymbolQueryConfigurator.getScope()`'s `element` parameter can be:
+For dynamic contributions, the contributors should be registered with the following `PsiElement` classes:
 - `CssPseudoSelector` - Poly Symbols should represent available CSS pseudo-classes for matching.
 The CSS pseudo-class actual name should not be taken into account when building the scope.

+Alternatively, `CSS_PSEUDO_CLASSES_SYMBOL_QUERY_PATTERNS` constant may be used as the pattern.

-Dedicated support for `PolySymbol` interface properties:
+Dedicated support for `PolySymbol` `get` properties:
-- `properties[PolySymbol.PROP_ARGUMENTS]` - `true` if pseudo-class keyword accepts arguments.
+- `PROP_CSS_ARGUMENTS` - `true` if pseudo-element keyword accepts arguments.

 #### Functions
 {#css-functions}